Actions API

 },

-}If the record doesn't match (completed is already true), the action returns 400.
+}If the record doesn't match (stage is already rejected), the action returns 400.

 Standalone Actions